Blood Donor Program

 - Have you been exposed to a person who has COVID-19, or is suspected of having COVID-19?

-→ Yes = not eligible for 28 days after last day of contact.
+- If you answer yes you are not eligible for 28 days after last day of contact.

 What to expect when you arrive at Dartmouth-Hitchcock